 The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

-If you’re considering the French Riviera as your retirement destination then you obviously have your heart set on a certain standard of living.
+If you’re considering the French Riviera as your home abroad, then you obviously have your heart set on a certain standard of living.

-Even so, you likely have questions about retiring to the Côte d’Azur.
-In this guide we’ll cover all the useful information you might need, such as the best retirement destinations, cost of living, and the status of the region’s expat community.
+Even so, you likely have questions about moving to the Côte d’Azur.
+In this guide, we’ll cover all the useful information you might need, such as the best places to live, the cost of living, and the status of the region’s expat community.

 The French Riviera has long been seen as the stomping ground for the world’s most rich and famous.
-But the region still offers plenty of opportunities for affordable retirement that’ll grant you access to a very high standard of living.
+But the region still offers plenty of opportunities for not so expensive lifestyle that’ll grant you access to a very high standard of living.

 Whether you’re interested in the long history of cities like Nice or Marseilles, the lifestyle of Monaco, snowboarding in the Alps, or simply taking in some of the amazing food and beautiful nature, the Côte d’Azur has so much to offer.